A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-for all sufficiently large values of $i$. \item (1991) C. A. Pickover and A. Lakhtakia , Continued roots in the complex plane. \emph{Journal of Recreational Mathematics} \textbf{23}, 198--202.
 The authors write, ``[T]he striking beauty and complexity of the patterns resulting from $\ldots$ iterative calculations has only recently been explored in detail, due in part to advances in computer graphics$\ldots$ The simple iterated functions discussed in the literature naturally lead to curiosity about the behavior of more complicated functions.
 We have found particularly visually interesting stability plots for

 where $z$ is a complex variable, and $f^n(z)$ is a continued radical, and $n$ is the number of terms used in the nesting$\ldots$ In particular, we focus on the function defined recursively by $f^{n+1}(z)=\sqrt{z+f^n(z)}\;,\;n>1$, with the initiator $f^1(z)=\sqrt{z}$."
 Julia sets of these iterated functions are depicted.